 CRT 1813 is part of a two-car train at Sedgwick.
 The flags may indicate this was a fantrip.
 (George Trapp Collection)

-The Merchandise Mart station, looking south.
+The Merchandise Mart station, looking south, on September 26, 1944.
 Those tracks at left went to the old North Water Terminal.
 (Allen T. Zagel Photo, George Trapp Collection)

 The Merchandise Mart station under construction on October 22, 1930.
 It opened on December 5th the same year.
 We are looking north.
 (George Trapp Collection)

 A northbound Ravenswood train comes out of the subway near Armitage in the 1940s.
 This picture had to have been taken between 1943 and 1949.
 (Joe L. Diaz Photo, George Trapp Collection)

 The old “L” station at Larrabee, Ogden and North Avenue, which closed in 1949 as part of the CTA’s revision of North-South service.
 This was a “local” station, and did not fit in with the changeover to A/B “skip stop” service.
 (Allen T. Zagel Photo, George Trapp Collection)